China draft rules ease limits on foreign investment

 Beijing, however, will continue to bar foreign investment in 36 key sectors, the draft said, with Chinese legal affairs consulting, tobacco and cultural relics businesses added to the list.

-The NDRC said that the measures were aimed at adapting to a more globalized economy and would help China actively hasten its "opening up" process and improve transparency.
+The NDRC said that the measures were aimed at adapting to a more globalised economy and would help China actively hasten its "opening up" process and improve transparency.

-"This is kind of piecemeal," said Todd Wang, an attorney at DLA Piper, who specializes in US-China business transactions. "(The draft list) represents what has been happening over the past few years."
+"This is kind of piecemeal," said Todd Wang, an attorney at DLA Piper, who specialises in US-China business transactions. "(The draft list) represents what has been happening over the past few years."

-The European Union Chamber of Commerce in China said the draft catalog fell short of expectations and appeared "to be another incremental development" for some foreign firms.
+The European Union Chamber of Commerce in China said the draft catalogue fell short of expectations and appeared "to be another incremental development" for some foreign firms.

-"The removal of the investment catalog altogether, in favor of a short negative list, and increased opening in the service sectors, would have been more ambitious," the European Chamber said in a statement.
+"The removal of the investment catalogue altogether, in favour of a short negative list, and increased opening in the service sectors, would have been more ambitious," the European Chamber said in a statement.

 Beijing is keen to improve China's inefficient state-owned firms by adopting market friendly policies to stave off slowing growth.
 But despite plans for reform of state-owned enterprises, the government has also been reluctant to cede too much control over the economy.